getindata/flink-http-connector/README.md

 ## Lookup Cache
-The HTTP Client connector can be used in temporal join as a lookup source (also known as a dimension table).
+The HTTP Client connector can be used in lookup join as a lookup source (also known as a dimension table).

 By default, the lookup cache is not enabled.
 You can enable it by setting `lookup.cache` to `PARTIAL`.
-Caching is only enabled if `asyncPolling` = false.
-The scope of the cache is per job, so long running jobs can benefit from this caching.
+The scope of the cache is per job, so long-running jobs can benefit from this caching.

 The lookup cache is used to improve the performance of temporal joins.
 By default, the lookup cache is not enabled, so all the API requests are sent on the network.
 When the lookup cache is enabled, Flink looks in the cache first, and only sends requests on the network when there is no cached value,  then the cache is updated with the returned rows.
 The oldest rows in this cache are expired when the cache hits the max cached rows `lookup.partial-cache.max-rows` or when the row exceeds the max time to live specified by `lookup.partial-cache.expire-after-write` or `lookup.partial-cache.expire-after-access`.
-The cached rows might not be the latest, but users can tune expiration options to a smaller value to have fresher data, but this may increase the number of API requests sent.
-So this is a balance between throughput and correctness.
-A good use case for enabling this cache, is when the API responses are very slowly changing; for example master or reference data.
-There are many cases when caching is not appropriate, for example calling an API to get the latest stock price.

-By default, flink caches the empty query result for a Primary key.
+By default, flink caches the empty query result for the primary key.
 You can toggle this behaviour by setting `lookup.partial-cache.cache-missing-key` to false.

 ## Build and deployment